Hațeg Island

 Hațeg Island was a large offshore island in the Tethys Sea which existed during the Late Cretaceous period, probably from the Cenomanian to the Maastrichtian ages.
 It was situated in an area corresponding to the region around modern-day Hațeg, Hunedoara County, Romania.
 Maastrichtian fossils of small-sized dinosaurs have been found in the island's rocks.

-It was formed mainly by tectonic uplift during the early Alpine orogeny, caused by the collision of the African and Eurasian plates towards the end of the Cretaceous.
+It was formed mainly by tectonic uplift during the early Alpine orogeny, caused by the collision of the African plate and Eurasian plate towards the end of the Cretaceous.
 There is no real present-day analog, but overall, the island of Hainan (off the coast of China) is perhaps closest as regards climate, geology and topography, though still not a particularly good match.
 The vegetation, for example, was of course entirely distinct from today, as was the fauna.
+Places like Louisiana and Mississippi and other parts of the American Deep South are an even closer climatic and ecological match with a subtropical climate, wet summer season, and coverage by rivers, swamps, and deltas, however they are not islands.

 The Hungarian paleontologist Franz Nopcsa theorized that "limited resources" found on the island commonly have an effect of "reducing the size of animals" over the generations, producing a localized form of dwarfism.
 Nopcsa's theory of insular dwarfism—also known as the island rule—is today widely accepted.